 An Object counts as successfully placed if the robot places the correct Object type inside of the Manipulation Zone of the correct Service Area.
 The orientation of the object may be chosen freely by the robot, but the Object's footprint must lie completely inside of the Manipulation Zone.
-Neither the placed object nor the robot are not allowed to touch other Objects or Containers on the Service Area.
-Breaches of these rules result in a Manipulation Deduction, which will only be applied once, independent of the actual amount of breaches.
+Neither the placed object nor the robot are allowed to touch other Objects or Containers on the Service Area.
+Breaches of these rules result in a Manipulation Deduction, which will only be applied once, independent of the actual amount of breaches, but for each grasping or placing.